ArctosDB/documentation-wiki/_how_to/how-to-search-transactions.markdown

 The vertical ellipsis by some SELECT controls allows multiple terms, in which case the terms are ORed together.
 Find loans of status "closed" OR "returned," for example.

-Most free-text search terms are by default substing case-insensitive matches.
+Most free-text search terms are by default substring case-insensitive matches.
 Prefixing with = where specified in the labels performs a fully-string match.

 Loaned part name has a special handler to deal with both comma-lists ("any of these parts") and parts which contain commas.
 * ``skull, skin`` matches ``skull`` or ``skin``